neuronflicker/CTF/UCF/Web_bad-code/README.md

 Shortest time was for 89 (Y): .010108685493469
 Average time for all characters: .010341890360179
 ```
-This looked promising, so I updated the code to automatically add the letter that took the longest to the `start_of_pass` varaible, and to run until the result of passing `start_of_pass` as `passwd` returned a different result to the "WRONG" page.
+This looked promising, so I updated the code to automatically add the letter that took the longest to the end of the `start_of_pass` variable.
+The code now tests if passing `start_of_pass` as `passwd` returned a different result to the "WRONG" page.
+If so, it assumes we found the password.

-As the results seemed consistent, I also removed the repeating of the tests, both the calls and runs.
-These were only there incase the difference in times was small to try and handle small errors.
+As the results seemed consistent, I also removed the repeating of the tests, both the 20 calls and 10 runs.
+These were only there in case the difference in times was small, so it would try and handle small errors by averaging them out.
 The differences are easily noticable, though.

-Also I removed some of the information output.
-The final script was:
+Finally, I removed some of the information output and final script was:
 ```bash
 #!/bin/bash